galaxyproject/total-perspective-vortex/MIGRATION.rst

 ---------------------------

 TPV v2.0.0 introduces a number of changes to improve simplicity by disambiguating overloaded terms and reducing code complexity. (xref: https://github.com/galaxyproject/total-perspective-vortex/pull/58).
-This has resulted in two breaking changes.
+This has resulted in three breaking changes.

 1. cores, mem and gpus on destinations have been renamed to max_accepted_cores, max_accepted_mem and max_accepted_gpus.